harrisonwr/Cheatsheet/Step_by_Step_Chefbot.md

 <br></br>
 ![Myturtle Frame](images/myturtle_frame.png)

+###### Optional Step To Help You Understand
 If you want to see how the collision model looks like, we use the geometry and origin of collision model into visual. uncomment the code in visual tag and comment the robot model(.dae) we loaded in previous section.
+<br></br>
+Remember to change back to previous step after you done seeing the collision model since we don't need to see collision mode most of the time.
 ```xml
 <!-- myturtle_base.urdf.xacro -->
 <?xml version="1.0" ?>